 Note: Chrome recently stopped allowing -webkit-box-reflect on animated elements.
 Perhaps a bug.
+You can pause the animation and it applies.

 This experiment makes use of -webkit-box-reflection and applying it to 11 nested divs.
 This compounds the reflection and when rotation is applied, you get weird geometric stuff like this happening.
 Different transforms, transform-origins and spacing creates slightly different patterns.